-PM Modi meets top economists ahead of budget
+Budget 2019: PM Modi discusses 'single-minded pursuit' for growth with top economists

 New Delhi, June 22: Amid growing concern over the slowdown in the economy, Prime Minister Narendra Modi, today attended an interactive session with over 40 economists and other experts, organised by NITI Aayog, on the theme "Economic Policy - The Road Ahead."